am2022/passgen/README.md

 >use -imp_char and after that file name.
 * add a static string:
 >use -static_string and after that enter your static string.
+* add a static string end of the passwords:
+>use -e_static_string and after that enter you static string.
 * You should use -exec end of the argv inputs.
 >end of the argvs that you use you should put -exec for getting execute.
 ## how to build passgen?